*This post contains affiliate links. I receive small commissions for purchases made through these links at no extra cost to you.

 Afterwards, decide how you will be creating your tonal range throughout your drawing.
 To learn about crosshatching and other ways to create shadows/values in your drawings, visit my blog post titled Guide to Shading Techniques: Hatching, Cross-Hatching, Scribbling and Others.

-Personally, I enjoy leaving my face drawings sketchy and unfinished-looking, but this final step is where your personal style comes in!
+Personally, I enjoy the sketchy/unfinished look, but this final step is where your personal style comes in!
 I love to create values using hatching and crosshatching, and give a lot more emphasis to the face than I do to the hair or anything else, which is were I want to draw the viewer's attention towards.

 Links To Useful Sites